 Chemometric prediction models might have a bias called overfitting, where your model is only relevant to your dataset, but performs poorly when tested on new data (Leinweber 2007).
 In order to overcome this, the data should be split randomly into calibration and validation sets.
 The model is trained first on the calibration or training set, and is then tested for accuracy and validity on the validation set for several iterations.
 This approach is called cross-validation and enables calibration of robust prediction models (Geladi and Kowalski, 1986; Gholizadeh et al., 2015).

+Research Problem

 The need for a fast, accurate method to enumerate bacteria in water is of high priority for public health (Collier et al., 2012).
-To serve this goal, spectroscopy-based methods have been suggested in the literature (Stockel et al. 2015, Krafft and Popp 2015, Determan et al. 1998).
-However, it is not yet clear how sensitive are they, what are their thresholds regarding minimal detectable bacterial concentrations, and how they perform in variable real-life scenarios in which variety of microorganisms is present and only a small and variable part of microorganisms could be grown by microbiology tools whereas all the microorganisms could provide their spectral fingerprints.
-Towards these scientific questions, this study examined two spectroscopy methods: low resolution Raman spectroscopy and fluorescence spectroscopy.
+To serve this goal, spectroscopy-based methods have been suggested (Stockel et al. 2015, Krafft and Popp 2015, Determan et al. 1998).
+However, it is not yet clear how sensitive are they, what are their thresholds regarding minimal detectable bacterial concentrations, and how they perform in variable real-life scenarios in which a wide variety of microorganisms are present and most of them are unculturable, whereas all the microorganisms contribute to the spectral fingerprints.
+Towards these scientific questions, this study examined two spectroscopy methods: low-resolution Raman spectroscopy and fluorescence spectroscopy.

 Research objectives